alex35469/Flow-Scheduling-for-video-Streaming/README.md

 3. A flow has to be delivered in time to the client to not exceed a delay constraint
 4. The streaming content contains I-frame and P-frame that can be handled differently by the scheduler.

+*Note that this project is also applicable to VR streaming where streamers can be represented as tiles with different priorities*
 ### Goal
 The goal of the project is to design a flow scheduling algorythm applied to live multicast video streaming.
 Create a simulator and evaluate the system.